 Answers to (F)REQUENTLY (A)SKED (Q)UESTION(S):

 1) Jercarr Morales is my real name.
 It's pronounced "Juh-Car" but you can call me "J." Jercarr is my parents names Jerry & Carol combined

 2) I really am the age on my profile.
 My birthday is February 4th, 1992 (I'm 23 as of right now).
 If you still don't believe me, I will show you my ID, ON THE DAY WE SHOOT TOGETHER

 3) All of my pictures are recent, I really do look that young (Black don’t crack)

 4) Those are my actual stats on the left

 5) I've lived in NYC my whole life.
 I wouldn't live in any other city (this is my home), but I plan to be bicoastal in LA soon for acting.
 Once I make it/rich, I plan to have additional residences in other cities across the U.S. (Miami, Dallas, Atlanta, etc) and around the world (London, Paris, etc) with NYC remaining my home base.
-I'm Brooklyn born and raised in Flatbush, but now live in East Harlem at the moment.
+I'm Brooklyn born and raised in Flatbush, but now live in The South Bronx (Highbridge).
 My subway station is E 161st River Ave-Yankee Stadium (B,D,4 trains)